elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_load\_included\_js**

-Whether to load included ColorBox JavaScript.
+Whether to load included Colorbox JavaScript.
 Set to false and load in the theme's script file to save a request.

 	add_filter( 'lgljl_load_included_js', '__return_false' );